Asbestos in Army Barracks & Bases

 • Tile

-Until the early 1980s, the U.S. military believed asbestos was safe since manufacturers of asbestos-containing products hid the health risks.
-This corporate negligence put thousands of U.S. Army veterans at risk of mesothelioma later in life.
+Until the early 1980s, the U.S. military believed asbestos was safe since manufacturers of asbestos-containing products hid the dangers.
+This corporate negligence put millions of U.S. Army veterans at risk of mesothelioma later in life.

 Mesothelioma Veterans Guide